Coloring ideas for Raccoon

 Raccoons are usually gray with a black mask over their eyes and black rings on their bushy tails.
 You can color their bodies in soft gray or brown, with white patches around the nose and belly.
 Add shiny black eyes, a pink nose, and playful paws.
 The background can include forest trees, a hollow log, or even a campsite with glowing fireflies.
 Want something funnier?
 Add a raccoon stealing cookies, wearing a backpack, or peeking from a garbage can!

-On the back of the page, why not try writing some fun facts about the raccoon, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the raccoon, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Raccoon?